What if everything you thought you knew about keto protein consumption was wrong?

 This graph reveals that dietary protein contributed very little to overall glucose production — even when they created ideal conditions for gluconeogenesis to occur.

-Further, over the course of eight hours after protein intake, scientists noticed:
+Further, over eight hours after protein intake, scientists noticed:

-- Participants’ livers produced around 50g of glucose (presumably from digesting that protein)
+- Participants’ livers produced around 50 grams of glucose (presumably from digesting that protein)

-- Just 4g of glucose creation came from the laced protein, or about 8%
+- Just 4 grams of glucose creation came from the laced protein or about 8%

 - The protein was not enough to elevate blood sugar levels